atc24resources/24QuickCharts/README.md

 - [GitHub](  https://github.com/your-username/24QuickCharts)
 - [Discord](  https://discord.gg/dSJGaRd9Be)

+## NOTE

+As updates only happen every now and then, we cannot assure that charts are completely up to date.
+Charts will be updated every major update if there are any updates to be made.
+Make sure to always double check.

 We are not in any way shape or form connected to ATC24 or PTFS.
 We are stand alone and this is made as a third party application with no assosiation with PTFS or ATC24